MontFerret/montferret.github.io/content/blog/say-hello-to-lab/index.md

 9:04PM INF Done Duration=1.32741042s Failed=0 Passed=1
 ```

 ``lab`` has successfully executed the given script!
-Even though, it might not look very impressive, it is pretty useful when you write scripts that test UI, like this:
+Even though it might not look very impressive, it is pretty useful when you write scripts to test a UI, like this:

 {{< code lang="fql" height="250px" >}}
 LET github = DOCUMENT("https://github.com/trending")